ujjawal274/Only_Practice_Of_SQL/README.md

 I Practiced a New Revision Set that have 30 questions...
 And i solved about 14 questions.

+New

+I Practiced a New Revision Set that have 20 questions...
+And upload a .txt file of this set

 # 💡 Skills Developed

 - 🗃️ Database Management